How Contract Management Can Improve Procurement Management

 A well managed procurement process is vital to a company’s operational efficiency and financial integrity.
 The procurement team must employ a coherent strategy to establish long lasting relationships with vendors and secure high quality goods and services based on reasonable terms and affordable prices.
 Procurement is inextricably intertwined with contracting, as procurement generally entails the negotiation and drafting of purchasing and supply contracts.
 As a result, the strength of a company’s contract management strongly influences the results of its procurement management, and vice versa.
 Here is how the right contract management strategy can improve procurement management:

-Establishing a coherent contract management system is critical to ensuring meticulously organized records.
+Establishing a coherent contract lifecycle management system is critical to ensuring meticulously organized records.
 Virtually all contracts, including those related to procurement matters, involve a substantial amount of documentation.
 For this reason, it is imperative for a company’s contract management strategy to incorporate a specific plan for document retention and management.
-Utilizing online contract management software makes this incredibly easy, as it allows for a centralized repository for all of a company’s contracts as well as all related documents.
+Utilizing online CLM software makes this incredibly easy, as it allows for a centralized contract repository for all of a company’s contracts as well as all related documents.

 Although the overall procurement process may be managed separately, many of the documents associated with procurement actually fall under the umbrella of contracting.
 Thus, for the sake of organizational efficiency, these types of contracts should also be included within the company’s general contract portfolio to help streamline both management processes.
 More than likely, a company with robust contracting and procurement practices will need to ensure that there is coordination and communication among the two teams.